 “Evidence is sufficient to recommend time limitations on digital media use for children 2 to 5 years to no more than 1 hour per day to allow children ample time to engage in other activities important to their health and development and to establish media viewing habits associated with lower risk of obesity later in life.
 In addition, encouraging parents to change to educational and prosocial content and engage with their children around technology will allow children to reap the most benefit from what they view.

 As digital technologies become more ubiquitous, pediatric providers must guide parents not only on the duration and content of media their child uses, but also on (1) creating unplugged spaces and times in their homes, because devices can now be taken anywhere; (2) the ability of new technologies to be used in social and creative ways; and (3) the importance of not displacing sleep, exercise, play, reading aloud, and social interactions.”
 (More)

 When over 500 members of the Clermont County community collaborated on the Agenda for the Future project in 2012 and 2013, seven themes emerged as critical to the progress needed in the near future:

 Within the Lifelong Learning theme, three goals stood out:

 KLiCWOW is an innovative community process focused on these three goals.
-Our inspired Shared Vision: by the fall of 2018, provide a free tablet and WOW Pouch to all Clermont County, Ohio children ages three & four, to help them become better prepared for K-12 education.
+Our inspired Shared Vision: provide a free tablet and WOW Pouch to all Clermont County, Ohio children ages three & four, to help them become better prepared for K-12 education.